Lake Michigan with kids

 Ludington: The state park here is one of Michigan's most popular, and there's lots for kids to do: tube on the Sable River, bicycle, swim and visit the Big Sable Point Lighthouse.

 For attractions on the lower half of the lake, between Ludington and Manitowoc, see Circling Lake Michigan.

 Accommodations: If you can plan ahead — as much as a year — Michigan state parks offer accommodations in cabins and lodges.
 The price is right, $45-$80 for cabins, and many are in prime spots on the beach.

 For more, see Michigan's great lake cabins.

 Just east of Lake Charlevoix in Boyne Falls, Boyne Mountain Resort includes Avalanche Bay indoor water park.
 The resort and its sister resort, Boyne Highlands near Harbor Springs, both have zip lines.

 Traverse City has many large resorts, including Great Wolf Lodge, which includes an indoor water park, and Grand Traverse Resort and Spa on Grand Traverse Bay.
 The area also has traditional cabin resorts.

 At the mouth of the Crystal River on Lake Michigan's Sleeping Bear Bay near Glen Arbor, the Homestead Resort is a large complex of hotels, inns, cottages and condos, plus three restaurants and a deli.
 There's a spa and schools for golf, fly-fishing and photography.

-Between Ludington and Muskegon, Double JJ Resort has horseback-riding, an indoor water park and rodeos most summer Saturday evenings.
+Between Ludington and Muskegon, Double JJ Resort has horseback-riding and an indoor water park.

 There are also campgrounds in four state parks on the U.P., seven in Wisconsin and one apiece in Illinois and Indiana.